Ricardosgeral/relier/README.md

 ![zeroing](Nextion/GUI/Zeroing_explain.png)

-***Attention***: the '*zeroing*' process (if desired !) should be done at the beginning of each test, since the history of the zero shift (*z*) is not (intentionally) remembered by the acquisition system.
+***Attention***: the '*zeroing*' process (if desired !) should be done at the beginning of each test, since the history of the zero shift, *z*, is not (intentionally) remembered by the acquisition system.